CatalogueOfLife/general/docs/NAMES.md

 The name class also offers an unrestricted remarks field which should be used to keep further nomenclatural notes to inform about the exact status of a name and which rules have been considered.
 It is meant to be understood by humans.

-The terms valid/invalid are highly overloaded and used for different things in the codes so we avoid them entirely.
+We use [BioCode terminology](https://archive.bgbm.org/IAPT/biocode/biocode.html#Table) as much as possible and avoid the term valid entirely as it is very overloaded and used for different things in both codes.

- - ```UNAVAILABLE```: *nomen invalidum*.
+ - ```NOT_ESTABLISHED```: *nomen invalidum*.
 A name that was not validly published according to the rules of the code, or a name that was not accepted by the author in the original publication, for example, if the name was suggested as a synonym of an accepted name.
    In zoology referred to as an unavailable name.
    There are many reasons for a name to be unavailable.